Skip to main content

 Sex hormones, primarily estrogen in women and testosterone in men, are powerful signaling molecules that have effects throughout the body, including the cardiovascular system and the kidneys.
 Estrogen is known to have a protective effect on blood vessels by promoting vasodilation, the widening of blood vessels, which can help lower blood pressure.

-Since high is a leading cause of kidney damage, this action is a key mechanism through which estrogen can support renal health.
+Since high blood pressure is a leading cause of kidney damage, this action is a key mechanism through which estrogen can support renal health.
 In men, testosterone plays a vital role in maintaining muscle mass, bone density, and red blood cell production.
 Low levels of testosterone, a condition that becomes more common with age and in the presence of chronic illness, are often associated with a decline in overall health, which can include kidney function.

 The conversation around hormonal therapies often arises during significant life transitions.
 For women, this is typically perimenopause and menopause, when the natural production of estrogen and progesterone declines.
 For men, it is often andropause, a period of gradual testosterone decline.
 During these times, the body’s internal hormonal environment shifts, and this can have wide-ranging consequences.

-The question of whether restoring these hormone levels through therapy can protect against or even reverse organ damage is a central concern in and longevity science.
+The question of whether restoring these hormone levels through therapy can protect against or even reverse organ damage is a central concern in personalized wellness and longevity science.
 The answer is complex and depends on a multitude of factors, including the type of hormone, the duration of therapy, and your individual health status.

 The Kidney’s Role in a Hormonal World